Medical Cannabis for Epilepsy in the UK

 What to Expect from a Medical Cannabis Consultation for Epilepsy

 Consultations for epilepsy-related cannabis prescribing are particularly detailed.
 The specialist will review your full seizure history — types, frequency, duration, triggers — alongside your complete anti-seizure medication history.
 The prescriber will assess for genuine treatment resistance and potential drug interactions (CBD is known to affect serum levels of certain anti-epileptic drugs).
 Dosing is titrated slowly with regular monitoring of seizure frequency and tolerability.
+Co-occurring conditions — including anxiety and sleep disruption — are commonly assessed, as they may influence product selection.

 How Much Does Medical Cannabis Cost for Epilepsy in the UK?